 This study represents a significant step forward in the validation of the coherence of the SimSphere SVAT model, an effort currently ongoing globally.
-Whereas previous studies have examined the influence of different parameters and PDFs against real observations collected in Italy, this study examines the sensitivity of the model against data collected from a different region, and at a different climatic regime.
-In common with previous works, results confirmed that once again, model outputs are only significantly sensitive to a small group of model inputs.
+Whereas previous work has examined the influence of different parameters and PDFs against real observations collected from a site in Italy, this study examines the sensitivity of the model against data collected from a different region with a different climatic regime.
+In common with previous works, results confirmed that, once again, model outputs are only significantly sensitive to a small group of model inputs.
 Slope and aspect were the most important, but the influence of vegetation parameters (vegetation height, Fr and surface roughness) and soil moisture content are also important influences on a number of output parameters.
-Significant interactions have also been noted to exist between the inputs parameters which are engaged into the simulation of all the model outputs examined herein.
-The latter is suggestive that the model is a coherent representation of real-world processes and in that natural feedbacks and interactions between, for example vegetation and soil moisture, are being represented.
+Significant interactions have also been found to exist between the input parameters.
+The latter suggests that the model is a coherent representation of real-world processes and that natural feedbacks and interactions between, for example, vegetation and soil moisture are being represented.

 In common with previous SA on SimSphere, this study has examined runs of the model at 11 a.m.
-Examining the sensitivity of the model outputs at different times would be a very important direction in which future studies on SimSphere SA can be conducted.
-The latter, combined also with direct comparisons of the model outputs against in situ "reference" estimates diurnally, conducted at different ecosystem and environmental conditions, can assist to further extend our understanding of the SimSphere structure and establish further its coherence and correspondence to that of a natural system's behaviour.
-The same time, information that will be provided will be of key scientific and practical value as regards the model use, particularly as use of SimSphere is at present expanding around the globe.
+UTC.
+Examining the sensitivity of the model outputs at different times would be a very important direction in which future SA studies on SimSphere could be conducted.
+In combination with direct comparisons of the model outputs against in situ "reference" estimates diurnally, conducted at different ecosystem and environmental conditions, this can assist to further extend our understanding of the SimSphere structure and establish further its coherence and correspondence to the behaviour of natural systems.
+It will also provide information that will be of key scientific and practical value as regards the model use, particularly as the use of SimSphere is at present expanding globally.